redbrick/static-site/source/about/committee/index.md

 The Committee is a 12 person team which is elected yearly to run all aspects of the society

 ## Helpdesk
-The Helpdesk is made up of the friendly team of two Sahil Mehra (pr0n) & Michal Durinik (mikello).
+The Helpdesk is made up of the friendly team of two Cliodhna Harrison (thegirl) & Nevan Oman Crowe (branch).

 The Helpdesk is what it sounds like, a desk for help.
 No seriously, we're here to help out and answer any questions at all to help you make the most of